 Preschoolers, students, and adults with hearing sensitivities, auditory processing difficulties, and visual processing difficulties exhibit behaviors associated with anxiety, emotional distress, and depression.
 Have you ever wondered if teens cope with academic difficulties

 Research shows that learning difficulties are not outgrown, adults who struggled to read and comprehend as students continue to experience difficulties.
-A unique experience taught me that improving the brain’s ability to respond to intervention by saturating the brain with healthy oils and improving the diet fails to remove auditory and visual dysfunctions, change the brain.
-Direct intervention is required to stimulate neural pathways in the brain creating stronger, efficient, functional neural pathways.
-You can learn more about the brain’s ability to change (plasticity) by reading Norman Doidge’s book, The Brain’s Way of Healing, chap.
-8 “A Bridge of Sounds”.
+As long as there is brain health anybody, regardless of age, benefits from therapeutic intervention, Healing after a concussion or resolution of poor ear, nose, or throat health requires intervention to stimulate neural pathways in the brain creating stronger, efficient, functional neural pathways.
+You can learn more about the brain’s ability to change (plasticity) by reading Norman Doidge’s book, The Brain’s Way of Healing.
+Chapter 8 “A Bridge of Sounds” explains benefits of auditory training.

-- Learning when clients needed additional hearing tests due to characteristics of hearing loss
+- Identify when clients needed additional hearing tests before starting intervention

-- Learning how to help clients transition into wearing hearing aids
+- Help clients transition into wearing hearing aids when there is sound intolerance, past concussion

 FDA Statement On AIT